sacherjj/CasperLabs/execution-engine/engine-tests/src/profiling/README.md

 # Overview

-This directory contains executable targets to allow for profiling code used to execute a simple transfer contract.
+This directory contains executable targets to allow for profiling code used to execute a transfer contract.

+# `state-initializer`

+This is used to initialize global state in preparation for running one of the other executables.
+It allows them to avoid taking into account the cost of installing the Proof of Stake and Mint contracts.

+It takes a single optional command line argument to specify the directory in which to store the persistent data and outputs the post-state hash from the commit response.
+This hash will be used as an input to other profiling executables.

+---

+# `simple-transfer`

+This runs a single transfer via the `LmdbWasmTestBuilder` and is designed to be used along with `perf` to analyse the performance data.

 First, run `state-initializer` to set up a persistent global state, then the `simple-transfer` executable will make use of that state, and can be profiled.

 For more details on each, run the executable with `--help`.

+## Example usage

 To profile `simple-transfer` using `perf` and open the flamegraph in Firefox, follow these steps: